 photo by @jenniferscholl.ceramics

 Now that you have tidied your home you can focus on doing what you love most and fulfil your personal life mission.
 These tips can help you live joyfully.

 Place every item back in its home after use and say ‘thank you’ for the support it offers you throughout the day.
 Showing gratitude will help you appreciate and value your items.

 Create your special place in your home.
 This can be a corner with your favorite chair or a power spot with items you cherish and fill you with joy.
 Use this place to journal, to relax and recharge, to meditate and simply be for a few moments.

 Before you buy something double check if it truly sparks joy, ask yourself if you already have something like it and if it supports your ideal life.
 Becoming mindful about your purchases will positively impact your shopping and spending habits.

 Living in a home where every item sparks joy, gives a sense of calm and happiness, and encourages you to choose joy in all other aspects of life.

 ‘Life truly begins after you have tidied up.’ – Marie Kondo

 Checklists of all categories can be downloaded from my website www.simplyserene.ch.

-Would you like some support in your tidying journey?
+Would you like support in your tidying journey?
 Contact me for a free phone consultation.